aosabook/500lines/data-store/chapter.md

 ### Patterns or principles that can be used elsewhere

 Test interfaces, not implementation.
+As part of developing DBDB,
+I wrote a number of tests
+that described how I wanted to be able to use it.
-I wrote my first tests against an in-memory version of the database, then extended it to persist to disk, then added the concept of NodeRefs.
+The first tests ran against an in-memory version of the database, then I extended DBDB to persist to disk, and even later added the concept of NodeRefs.
-Most of the tests didn't have to change, which gave me confidence that things were still working.
+Most of the tests didn't have to change, which gave me confidence that things were still working as expected.

 Single Responsibility Principle.
 Classes should have at most one reason to change.